priority-speed-studios/nag_a_ram/README.md

 # nag_a_ram

-A simple project aimed to finding the anagrams of any given word with the least time possible
+A simple project aimed to find the anagrams of any given word with the least time possible

 ## Prerequisites